chulps/react-gh-pages/README.md

 # 7 push new code to master branch

-# 8 npm run predeploy
+# 8 npm run launch

-# 9 npm run deploy

 Code pushed to the master branch will build and deploy from the "react-gh-pages" branch.